-Interns in both tracks will attend consortium classes each Monday, and take graduate courses.
-These Monday consortium classes will be part of the DI graduate seminar class.
-In addition, the interns will take a medical Spanish class and cultural sensitivity training.
+All interns will attend consortium classes each Monday.
+These Monday consortium classes will be part of the DI graduate seminar class (FCS 573) along with other specific graduate classes.
+In addition, the interns will take an online medical Spanish course, a Motivational Interviewing Training, Breastfeeding Training, and JEDI (Justice, Equity, Diversity and Inclusion) Training.

-1) Completion of 1216 hours of supervised practice.
+2) Completion of 1216 hours of supervised practice in assigned facilities and/or programs, and alternative hours.

 Criteria for Selection of Interns

 The selection of interns is made by a three to four-person committee.
 A brief interview (15-20 minutes) is required of all finalists.
-You will be notified by email or telephone if you have been selected for an interview.
-When it is not possible to come to the campus for an interview on the required date, there may be an opportunity for an interview via Skype or Zoom.
+Applicants will be notified by email or telephone if they have been selected for an interview.
+When it is not possible to come to the campus for an interview on the required date, there may be an opportunity for an interview via Zoom.

 1. To prepare registered dietitian nutritionists to work in all areas of dietetics.